FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 *Can be solved by increasing the number of routees (which may cost in context-switches overhead)

-**As a replacement for 'smallest mailbox'.
-2. Latency differences could be high among connections to remote actors
+**As a replacement for ‘smallest mailbox’.
+Latency differences could be high among connections to remote actors)

-***the overhead depends on the task, whether it on the same machine or not
+***The overhead depends on the task, whether it on the same machine or not

 <br><br>